Legality of polygamy in the United States: History

 On December 13, 2013, a federal judge, spurred by the American Civil Liberties Union and other groups, struck down the parts of Utah's bigamy law that criminalized cohabitation, while also acknowledging that the state may still enforce bans on having multiple marriage licenses.
 The state of Utah appealed the decision, arguing that polygamist Kody Brown (whose relationships were documented in the show Sister Wives) lacked standing to bring his civil suit, since his county prosecutor, Jeff Buhman, had not followed through on any plan to prosecute the Brown family.
 The Tenth Circuit Court of Appeals (Denver) agreed with Utah and overturned the previous decision, thus effectively recriminalizing polygamy as a felony.

 In 2020, State Senator Deidre Henderson introduced a bill reducing the penalty for polygamy from a five-year prison sentence (as a felony) to an infraction.
 The bill passed with overwhelming support in Utah's House and Senate.
 As such, polygamy was downgraded from a felony to an infraction, but it remains a felony if force, threats or other abuses are involved.

-Federal legislation to outlaw the practice in federal territories was endorsed as constitutional in 1878, despite the religious objections of the Church of Jesus Christ of Latter-day Saints (Mormons), by the Supreme Court, in Reynolds v.
-United States.
+Federal legislation to outlaw the practice in federal territories was endorsed as constitutional in 1878 by the Supreme Court in Reynolds v.
+United States, despite the religious objections of the LDS church.

-Individualist feminism and advocates such as Wendy McElroy and journalist Jillian Keenan support the freedom for adults to voluntarily enter polygamous marriages.

 Authors such as Alyssa Rower and Samantha Slark argue that there is a case for legalizing polygamy on the basis of regulation and monitoring of the practice, legally protecting the polygamous partners and allowing them to join mainstream society instead of forcing them to hide from it when any public situation arises.

 In an October 2004 op-ed for USA Today, George Washington University law professor Jonathan Turley argued that, as a simple matter of equal treatment under law, polygamy ought to be legal.
 Acknowledging that underage girls are sometimes coerced into polygamous marriages, Turley replied that "banning polygamy is no more a solution to child abuse than banning marriage would be a solution to spousal abuse".

-Stanley Kurtz, an American conservative fellow at the Hudson Institute, rejects the decriminalization and legalization of polygamy.
+Stanley Kurtz, an American conservative commentator, rejects the decriminalization and legalization of polygamy.
 He stated:

 In January 2015, Pastor Neil Patrick Carrick of Detroit, Michigan, brought a case (Carrick v.
 Snyder) against the State of Michigan that the state's ban of polygamy violates the Free Exercise and Equal Protection Clause of the U.S. Constitution.
+The case was dismissed for lack of standing.